fatih/vim-go/README.md

 All commands support collecting and displaying errors in Vim's location list.

-Quickly navigate through those location lists with `:lne` for next error and `:lp` for the previous.
+Quickly navigate through these location lists with `:lne` for next error and `:lp` for previous.
 You can also bind these to keys, for example:

 ```vim
 map <C-n> :lne<CR>